I work for Orchard Group, an organization dedicated to establishing new churches in global cities.

 The Internet is extraordinary, providing nearly everyone with informational access and reach that in many ways exceed that of the POTUS not long ago.
 However, it has also created a wall of noise, an information blitzkrieg, that overwhelms clarity of thinking.

-To help navigate this, we all depend on content curation in some form or another — whether it’s a ’bot-generated list like Netflix’s “For You,” or a human-generated list on Pinterest about cats.1 Likewise, with the selection and writing here I aim to bring some harmony to the discordant noise, at least for myself, and potentially for others as well.
+To help navigate this, we all depend on content curation in some form or another — whether it’s a bot-generated list like Netflix’s “For You,” or a human-generated list on Pinterest about cats or recipes.1 Likewise, with the selection and writing here I aim to bring some harmony to the discordant noise, at least for myself, and potentially for others as well.

 Why church, city, and culture?